 Strong organization, communication, and interpersonal skills to work effectively with study sponsors, investigators, and research personnel involved in research projects.

 The mission statement of the University of Washington Medical Center states that the Medical Center serves as a research resource, providing an environment in which clinical research may be conducted.
 This position is essential to that mission.
 This position provides significant contributions to research development, implementation and regulatory compliance for the Division of Medical Oncology.
-The regulatory coordinator is responsible for overseeing the regulatory affairs of the Breast Cancer Research Program's clinical trials.
-This individual will be responsible for overseeing the management of approximately 40 active clinical trials, in addition to the start up of an additional 15-20 clinical trials.
-At any one time up to 100 oncology patients will be enrolled on these clinical trials.
+The regulatory coordinator is responsible for overseeing the regulatory affairs of the UW Hematologic Malignancies Research Program's clinical trials and research studies.
+This individual will be responsible for overseeing the regulatory coordination of up to 30 active clinical trials, in addition to the start up of an additional 1-10 clinical trials.
+At any one time up to 1000 oncology patients may be enrolled on these clinical trials with additional patients on research studies.

-Maintain knowledge and understanding of all active Breast Cancer Research Program clinical trials to ensure regulatory compliance.
+Maintain knowledge and understanding of all active UW Hematologic Malignancies Program clinical trials to ensure regulatory compliance.

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.

-Knowledge of IRB submission procedures, FDA and NIH requirements relating to research involving human subjects.
+Sound knowledge of IRB submission procedures, FDA, GCP, and NIH requirements relating to research involving human subjects.

 Experience using electronic data submission software.

-Experience in clinical trial processes, implementation of research protocols and excellent written and verbal communication skills, and attention to detail.
+Experience in clinical trial processes, implementation of research protocols.

 Equivalent education/experience will substitute for all minimum qualifications except when there are legal requirements, such as a license/certification/registration.